ceph/ceph/src/liblsvd/README.md

 ## stability

-As of Dec 22 it still suffers from occasional lost completions - I did a download and full build of Ceph on a 16-VCPU VM, and I had to restart QEMU half a dozen times when dropped I/Os caused hung processes.
+[fixed] As of Dec 22 it still suffers from occasional lost completions - I did a download and full build of Ceph on a 16-VCPU VM, and I had to restart QEMU half a dozen times when dropped I/Os caused hung processes.

+Full Ceph compile runs without incident.

 ## Configuration